scriptotek/lc-spreadsheets/_episodes/05-exporting-data.md

     good support for the format.

 - The format changes over time together with the software itself.
   Different versions of Excel may handle data differently, leading to inconsistencies.

 - It's a *very complex* file format.
 This is an issue that is often overlooked, but for long-term storage it's imporant to keep in mind.
-  The more flexible and complex a file format is, the more options a format a format provides, the greater the chance that *something* goes wrong today or in 5, 10, 20 years.
+  The more flexible and complex a file format is, the more things can go wrong, and thus the greater the chance that something actually does go wrong.
-  The *complexitity* issue is not only an issue with the Excel format, but also the Open Document Format (ODF).
+  - The *complexitity* issue is not only an issue with the Excel format, but also the Open Document Format (ODF).
+  - More complexity also means that more processing power and memory is needed to work with the files.
+Not something you have to worry about on your everyday spreadsheet, but for large datasets or automated data processing, it can be a reason to choose an alternative.

 <!-- - Finally, more **journals and grant agencies** are requiring you -->
 <!--   to deposit your data in a data repository, and most of them **don't -->